suryabharathi/FRESHWATCH/README.md

    #### CLICK ON FRESHWATCH LOGO TO REDIRECT TO HOMEPAGE FROM ANY PAGE.

    ## ENJOY USING FRESHWATCH, HAVE FUN :heart: .
-ALso don't forget to suggest us good shows :wink: .
+ALso don't forget to suggest me good shows :wink: .